Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

 # Azure Remote Rendering client library for .NET

-Remote Rendering is a cross-platform developer service that allows you to create mixed reality experiences using objects that persist their location across devices over time.
+Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.

-TODO: .Client in the URLs here.
-[Source code](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/spatialanchors/Azure.MixedReality.RemoteRendering.Client) | [NuGet](https://www.nuget.org/packages/Azure.MixedReality.RemoteRendering.Client) | [Product documentation](https://docs.microsoft.com/azure/remote-rendering/)
+TODO: .Client in the URLs here (and .Client elsewhere in doc) [Source code](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/spatialanchors/Azure.MixedReality.RemoteRendering.Client) | [NuGet](https://www.nuget.org/packages/Azure.MixedReality.RemoteRendering.Client) | [Product documentation](https://docs.microsoft.com/azure/remote-rendering/)

 - [Azure Remote Rendering client library for .NET](#azure-remote-rendering-client-library-for-net)